🧠The Legends Behind the Myth ðŸ§

 It knows the edges of territories.
 It knows the safe paths.
 It understands when to move and when to remain still.

-In symbolic terms, that makes it a natural guardian of thresholds — forest edges, crossroads, twilight hours.
+Symbolically, this makes the fox a natural guardian of thresholds — forest edges, crossroads, and twilight hours.

 In parts of Britain, including areas near the Forest of Dean, foxes are often seen at dawn and dusk.